Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Discussion

 \section{Discussion}

 The results presented in this study enable a comprehensive assessment of the most popular DL downscaling models (DeepESD and U-Net), particularly regarding their ability to extrapolate to future scenarios, the primary objective of downscaling.
 Following the standard PP procedure, we first evaluate these models in the observational space before transitioning to future climate projections.
-Contrary to \citeA{quesada_repeatable_2022}, we do not find that U-Net models outperform DeepESD.
-In fact, for some specific temperature indices, DeepESD shows better performance.
-This discrepancy might be due to the different spatial domains of study or to the inclusion of a final dense layer in the U-Net developed in \citeA{quesada_repeatable_2022}, which makes the model not fully convolutional, unlike in this study.
+A key part of this evaluation involves comparing the climate change signal produced by the DL models to that of the driving GCM.
+This is a widely used method for assessing the plausibility of DL-based projections, especially in terms of capturing large-scale trends and magnitudes \citep{bano_suitability_2021,bano_downscaling_2022,soares_high_2023}, as done in this study.
+While this type of comparison has its limitations—since GCMs do not reproduce the regional detail introduced by DL models—some differences in the resulting signals are to be expected and may be valid.
+Nevertheless, consistency in large-scale features provides a meaningful benchmark for evaluating the plausibility of the DL-derived climate change signals.